stovetop-z/SensitivityAnalysis/README.md

 Information for the ignorant:
 -----------------------------
 The `X` indicates the vector x, which represents the 3 dimensions in space.
-If there is no `X`, then we are using the tremor model that ends in joint displacement.
+If there is no `X`, then we are using the tremor model that ends in joint displacement `Q`.
 If the `X` is present in the name of a file, then we are using the tremor model that ends in hand position.
 We obtained the first posture (posture 1) that fills in the angles (q1-q7) in the jacobian from `Fundamental Principles of Tremor Propagation in the Upper Limb by Andrew D. Davidson and Steven K. Charles`.
 You can find the angles specifically at `Fig. 1`.
 Change paths and names at your own risk.
 The files are interconnected and require upkeep if you change the name or path in one location.